suqi/deeplearning_andrewng/README.md

 > Because these great exercises worth to re-do many times!

-- The master branch is empty exercises without and modification.
+- The master branch is empty exercises without any modification.
   - (so that you can download and finish by yourself)
 - Other branches are my answer, maybe can help you.